albiummid/plexbook_rnc/README.md

 Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 **ENVIRONMENT_VARIABLE SETUP**
-Please create a '.env' file and add property from 'example.env' and enter your TMDB_API_KEY
+Please create a '.env' file and add property from 'env.example' file and enter your TMDB_API_KEY

 **PACKAGE_INSTALL**